dcastil/tailwind-merge/docs/changelog/v1-to-v2-migration.md

 This means you can't accidentally extend or override a group with a typo in the ID anymore without noticing and you get code completion when you start typing the ID of a group in your editor.

 But this also means that you can't add any new groups to the configuration object anymore.
-To allow custom class group IDs, you can use generic arguments to `extendTailwindMerge` to pass further allowed IDs for class groups and theme groups separately.
+To allow custom class group IDs, you can use generic arguments to `extendTailwindMerge` to pass additional allowed IDs for class groups and theme groups separately.

 ```ts
 import { extendTailwindMerge } from 'tailwind-merge'